andrei-xp/project-catherine/README.md

 HOW TO USE IT :

-Download/Clone repo and run 'start_game.sh' and enjoy.
+Download/Clone repo and run 'start_game.sh'.

+Enjoy.